cyber-dojo/commander/README.md

 Run 'cyber-dojo COMMAND --help' for more information on a command.
 ```

-# **cyberdojo/commander** docker image
+# cyberdojo/commander docker image

-Within cyberdojo/commander are docker and docker-compose, together with its
+Installed within **cyberdojo/commander** are docker and docker-compose, together with its
 docker-compose.yml.